yangjc/template-parser/readme.md

 A template parser for any type of file.

-Use the template language in contents of file which can be ignored.
+Write the template statements in contents where can be ignored.\
-Update a file, replace all variables.
+Template parser will replace all variables.\
-Template statements will be kept if update file itself, but will be deleted if output to another file.
+Template statements will be kept if updating file itself, but will be deleted if writing to another file.

-All options can be written inside file.
+All options, like comment start/end marks, or variable start/end marks, can be customized.

+## Install

+    npm i @yjc/template-parser
+    cd @yjc/template-parser && npm run-script build

+## Usage

+In CLI:

+    npm run-script parse file-path [--comment-start=] [--comment-end=] [--var-start=] [--var-end=] [--output=]

 ## Template Language Syntax